 LiteWrap Preemie Cover (pictured second from left): I was told these run a little big so we purchased the preemie size.
 However, I found that the waist actually runs small, even with the back elastics; I could barely fasten it around Erik’s waist and he’s not chunky.
 But the rise runs big; it was much higher than our other covers.
 For these reasons, I found this cover didn’t do well with most of our fitteds; I couldn’t get everything covered.
 My gripes aside, though, I do know that these are a very popular budget cover and fit many babies well.
 You can also find these at Nicki’s Diapers, but they are only available in white.
 LiteWraps retail for about $8.50.

-Baby Monkeys Newborn Cover (pictured third from left): This is a really cute little WAHM cover made of PUL with snap closure.
-I like the fit and the fact that you can buy these at Baby Monkeys for just $5.00 and also choose from 14 different colors (with contrasting fold-over elastic covers).
-Pretty much unbeatable!
-I’d love to see how an aplix version would fit, but overall I’m pleased with this cover and use it quite a bit, especially since the inside can be wiped clean to re-use.
+Baby Monkeys Newborn Cover (pictured third from left): This is a really cute little WAHM cover made of PUL with foldover elastic trim.
+The fabric is lightweight and trim-fitting with double snaps at the waistband.
+They start at just $5 each.
+Overall I’m pleased with this cover and use it quite a bit, especially since the inside can be wiped clean to re-use.
 It’s big enough to hold in prefolds and fitteds.
 Note: Baby Monkeys is defunct.
 UPDATE: Owner Tibeca Yao now operates under the name “Organics by Ti,” and has discontinued making covers.

 Little Bear Bums Newborn Cover (pictured first from left): Another favorite!
 I want to order some more in the small size for Erik when he outgrows newborn.
 This is the only fleece cover that we tried and I love it.
 Little Bear Bums uses microfleece which is soft and smooth, and finer than other fleece covers/soakers.
 And the natural color is so lovely.
 We haven’t had any issues with wicking or leaking.
 I’m totally sold on these cozy little covers.
 What could be more perfect for keeping a newborn warm and dry?
 These beautiful WAHM covers start at just $8.50 in the Little Bear Bums online shop.

 Bummis Super Brite Newborn Cover (pictured left and top): And yet another winner!
 I also ordered two more of these because we love them to pieces.
 Besides our wool cover (below) this is the only other one I dared to use at night.
 The PUL is thick but not too stiff.
 You might be wondering why we didn’t try the Bummis Super Whisper Wraps; this cover appealed to me more because it’s lightweight and has inner gussets AND the exposed PUL on the inside means you can wipe it clean.
 The Whisper Wraps have a knitted PUL that gets damp.
 But some moms like this against their baby’s skin better; it just comes down to preference.
 The Super Brite has nice stretchy wings for getting a perfect fit and really soft and snug leg casings.
 Nothing escaped this cover!
 The only flaw, and something I just cannot seem to troubleshoot, is that if Erik wore it for a while, the waistband would curl inward, leaving the white velcro strip to scratch his tummy.
 Very annoying, so if anyone has a way around this let me know!
-You can find these for $12.65 over at Diaper Safari, with free shipping to boot.
+You can find these for $13.50 over at Kellys Closet.

 Organic Caboose Newborn Wool Cover: This is a beauty and completely reliable day and night.
 I love that we rarely have to wash it because every mother of a newborn baby could use more time, right?
 Wool is breathable and naturally antimicrobial and not hard to care for at all.
 In fact, we did not even have to lanolize it first before using and haven’t had any issues.
 I love that this wool wrap has easy aplix closure.
 It works great paired with our Organic Caboose fitted, as well as with prefolds.
 It features fold back laundry tabs and is made in the USA.
 Another thing I love about wool?
 Like fleece, it can also keep your baby warm and not just dry.
 Amazingly, when summer comes, wool also keeps them cool because it’s a breathable, natural fiber.
 Pretty sweet!
 Organic Caboose is very reasonably priced for a high quality wool cover and is just $30.99 at Little Spruce Organics.
 (You can get 15% off with my exclusive blog code ZH15.)
 This is an investment you will pat yourself on the back for time and time again.
 It’s generously sized, too, and baby can wear it past the newborn stage.
 If you’d like to read more about cloth diapering a newborn with wool, check out this great blog post at Little Spruce!

 AppleCheeks Envelope Cover, Size 1: AppleCheeks are such cute diapers and they have a unique look all their own.
 Plus, the inside is constructed like a pocket diaper with a wide “envelope-style” opening, which means you can choose to stuff inserts inside or just lay them in the cover.
 Our AppleCheeks fit great on Erik and came with two insert options – a trifold bamboo insert and a microterry insert with red edges.
 I absolutely love the bamboo insert – it’s soft and supple and thirstier than a standard prefold.
-The microterry insert was on the longer side so I had to fold it down to fit a newborn.
+The microterry insert is on the longer side so you have to fold it down to fit a newborn.
 To get a good fit on bird legs you can pull the wings up at an angle on either side of the hips (which tightens up the leg openings).
-AppleCheeks are higher on the price scale at $19 just for the envelope cover, but this brand has die-hard fans and I can see why.
+AppleCheeks are higher on the price scale at $19 each.
 The diapers are adorable, well-fitting and very soft and comfy.
-One of my favorite places to find AppleCheeks diapers is The Nest Natural Parenting shop.
-They are a small family business and always have great sales and promos going on.
+You can find AppleCheeks diapers at Kelly’s Closet and Diaper Junction, and with free shipping at Sweetbottoms Baby.

 Weehuggers Cover, Size 1: The look and fit of a Weehuggers is very similar to the Swaddlebees Capri, and like the Capri you can purchase either a size one (6-18 pounds) or a size two (15 to 35 pounds).
 The Weehuggers have handy inner gussets and flaps at the back and front to better hold inserts in.
 Weehuggers are made in Knoxville, Tennessee and come in 12 adorable colors and prints.
 I love the contrasting trim on this cover, and it’s very soft on Erik’s waist and legs.
 The double snaps on the waistband work great to get a nice and snug fit.
 I like that pretty much any fitted diaper will fit inside this cover, but it’s not bulky at all.
 The one thing I don’t like: the flaps inside are a knitted fabric (instead of PUL) which gets saturated when the diaper inside is soaked.
 UPDATE: Weehuggers are no longer made.